SamirAroudj/BaseProject/README.md

 - set TINYXML2_INCLUDE_DIR     (e.g.: somePath/Repos/tinyxml2 )
 - run configure
 - run generate
-- have fun building the code with a toolchain of your liking, e.g., using QtCreator, cmake and make!
+- have fun building the code with a toolchain of your liking! (e.g., simply "make -j" within the build target folder or using QtCreator or ...)